Pratik4230/MachineCoding/README.md

 # Machine Coding Round Solutions Showcase

 This project showcases solutions to various machine coding round questions using React and Tailwind CSS.
-It includes a dynamic Accordion UI for displaying questions and answers with support for single and multi-selection modes, a Random Color Generator that allows toggling between HEX and RGB color formats to generate random colors on the fly, and a Star Rating component for interactive user ratings.
+It includes a dynamic Accordion UI for displaying questions and answers with support for single and multi-selection modes, a Random Color Generator that allows toggling between HEX and RGB color formats to generate random colors on the fly, and a Star Rating component for interactive user ratings.`useWindowResize`, is a custom React hook that tracks window size changes in real-time.

 ## Installation